The bordism version of the h-principle: Applications of the b-principle

 where the latter map is given by the identity map on each of the two components of $N\sqcup N$.
-The identity element is represented by the map of an empty manifold. \end{definition}
+The identity element is represented by the map of an empty manifold.

+Note that the space of homotopy classes $[N, \mathcal{M}_\r]$ of continuous maps of a smooth manifold $N$ is a monoid since $\M_\r$ is an $H$-space.

-\begin{theorem} The space $\mathcal{M}_{\mathcal R}$ is a classifying space of $\mathcal{R}$-maps, i.e., for every manifold $N$ there is a bijective correspondence between the set of cobordism classes of $\mathcal{R}$-maps to $N$ and homotopy classes $[N, \mathcal{M}_{\mathcal R}]$. \end{theorem} \begin{proof} The argument is similar to that given by Madsen and Weiss~\cite[\S A.1]{MW}; for reader's convenience we sketch the construction of the correspondence (we will use it later).
+\begin{theorem} The monoid of proper $\mathcal{R}$-maps into an arbitrary manifold $N$ is isomorphic to $[N, \mathcal{M}_{\mathcal R}]$. \end{theorem} \begin{proof} The argument is similar to that given by Madsen and Weiss~\cite[\S A.1]{MW}; for reader's convenience we sketch the construction of the correspondence.